-Responsibility: Nominated Purchasing Officer
+Responsibility: Purchasing Officer

 - i.
-Apply the Purchasing and Outgoing Payments Procedures and, for motor vehicles, the Motor Vehicle Procedure procedure under development - ii.
-Ensure purchase is coded to correct Expense Account Code for the relevant asset category in the Chart of Accounts. - iii.
+Apply the Purchasing and Outgoing Payments Procedures and, for motor vehicles, the Motor Vehicle Procedure - - ii.
+Ensure purchase is coded to correct Expense Account Code for the relevant asset category in the Chart of Accounts.

+iii.
 Where an individual component is integral to a larger asset that will, when assembled, be above the value prescribed in Table 1, treat the individual component as a capitalised asset, even if the individual component cost is less than the value prescribed in Table 1 (e.g. if a microscope lens costs less than \$10,000, but the value of the total microscope will, when all component parts are assembled, be greater than \$10,000, treat the lens as a capitalised asset).

-[Building and Infrastructure Investment Plan projects managed by Infrastructure Branch are excluded from this provision, as Infrastructure Branch has its own procedures for managing work-in-progress assets.]
+[Building and Infrastructure Investment Plan projects managed by Division Support are excluded from this provision, as Division Support has its own procedures for managing work-in-progress assets.]